Android Studio Plugin Development

 Configuring IntelliJ Platform Projects for Android Studio Plugin Development

 To create a new Android Studio plugin project, follow the tutorial on the Getting Started with Gradle page.
 The tutorial produces a skeleton project suitable to use as a starting point for an Android Studio plugin.
-On the New Project Configuration Screen of the New Project Wizard tutorial, choose Gradle from the product category pane as described in the tutorial, not Android.
+On the New Project Screen, choose IDE Plugin from the project generators list as described in the tutorial, not Android.
 Some minor modifications to the skeleton project are needed, as discussed below.

 Matching Versions of the IntelliJ Platform with the Android Studio Version